Fusion of fNIRS and EEG: a step further in brain activity research

 Conclusion

-In this post we have made a review of the fNIRS technology: its main technical features, what it is, and the different types of fNIRS and what they measure.
-We also provided a brief description of the Photon Cap, a comercial fNIRS device for real-world applications that, combined with Versatile EEG 32ch, offers a bimodal recording solution that can capture brain activity in different levels.
+In this post, we've conducted a review of fNIRS technology, covering its key technical features, functionality, and the various types available.
+We've also provided a brief overview of the Photon Cap, a commercial fNIRS device designed for real-world applications.
+When combined with the Versatile EEG 32ch, it offers a bimodal recording solution capable of capturing brain activity at different levels.

 The combination of fNIRS and EEG is one of the many solutions developed in recent years for multimodal research.
 This post "Beyond Research Horizons: The Synergy of Technologies in Multimodal Labs" explores deeply the value of multimodal recording and the combination of eye tracking, EEG, and other technologies in research studies.